mumairofficial/khalilstemmler-website-2019/src/pages/wiki/dependency-inversion.md

 From this example, when we refer to "high-level" classes, <code class="language-text">Application</code> is a good example, since it's only responsible for spinning classes up and starting the application.
 When we refer to low-level classes, <code class="language-text">ConcreteService</code> and <code class="language-text">ServiceFactoryImpl</code> classes, which are classes that actually implement all the work, are good examples.
 </p>

 This is good!
-It's OK for us to depend on abstractions because we can always extend them ([The Open Closed Principle](/blank?todo=open-closed-principle)) with another implementation.
+Clearly, it's much better for the majority of our code to depend on abstractions, because we can always extend them (as per [The Open Closed Principle](/blank?todo=open-closed-principle)) with another implementation.

+## Depending on Concrete Classes

 > Why is it such a bad thing to depend on concrete classes?

-It's not a good thing to depend on concrete classes because concrete classes are **hard source code dependencies**.
+It's not a good thing to depend on [concrete classes](/wiki/concrete-class) because they're **hard source code dependencies**.

-We can't extend concrete classes, so once they're written, they're pretty much written and set in stone (or, the concrete 😉).
+We can't extend concrete classes.
+Once they're written, they're pretty much written and set in stone (or... concrete 😉).

 That's a partial lie, we can always _change_ concrete classes after they've been written... but if you knew that there were 10, 20 or 100 other classes that depended on it directly, would you want to?
 Would you feel safe changing it? ([see Volatility](/blank?todo=volatility))